Mysticwaan/Whiskers-Voice/README.md

 - Feedback and Iteration:
   - Describes the strategy for incorporating user feedback and continuously improving the AI models.
   - Explains how feedback loops will be established and how the system's performance will be iterated upon.
-  - Highlights the importance of ongoing evaluation and refinement throughout the project.
+  - Highlights the importance of ongoing evaluation and refinement throughout the entire project.

 ---